lakshmi2812/UNIX_shell_scripting/README.md

 The ```touch``` command ca be used to create a new file.
 This command can be used with several flags.
 For example, we can use the ```-d``` flag to modify the access and modified times for a file. \
 Example: To create a new file using the touch command: \
 Type ```touch a.txt```.
 This creates a new file called a.txt To set the access and modified times, type ```touch -d "2024-01-20 03:03:03" a.txt```.
 This changes the access and modified times for the file to the given date and time.
+Now, type ```stat a.txt``` and you will see that the access and modified times for that file have changed.